Sanjay-2004/Dall-E-clone/README.md

 Once the project is up and running, open your web browser to access the Dall-E Clone.
 Enter prompts and explore the AI-generated images that are displayed based on those prompts.

-In this version, the installation instructions are grouped together, and each step is followed by its